bahmutov/cypress-workshop-cy-vs-pw/00-start/PITCHME.md

 - look at the `///` comment.
 This tells your code editor about Cypress globals like `cy`
 - the comment `// @ts-check` tells your code editor to show any type mismatches in the specs

+**Question:** why do we need to "explain" to Cypress the types?
+How is this different from Playwright?
+Take a look at https://github.com/bahmutov/local-cypress

 ---